-SENSOR DDS® technology applied to Leach Pad in gold mine
+SENSOR DDS® Technology Applied to Leach Pad in Gold Mine

 Leach Pad or Heap Leach Pad is a pond for the process where precious metals like gold, silver, copper or uranium is extracted from their ore.
 The ore is placed on the geomembrane (a base pad) with a heap and sprinkling of a leaching solvent.
 As a solvent can be used cyanide or acids.
 This process dissolves the metals and they collect at the bottom of the pad called the collection ditch.